 4. How competitive is your program?

 Auburn Nursing is a highly competitive program.
 Historically we accept 50% of the applicants for fall semester; around 60% for spring applicants.
-We have around 180 apply for fall and 150 for spring semesters.

 5. I hear AUSON is getting a new building, how will this impact me?

 We are excited about our new building.
 We are planned to be in the new building fall 2017.
 Our new building will house mostly upper division courses and labs.
 Advising for pre-nursing and upper division nursing students will also be housed in the new building.
 We hope to grow our program; however, it will be a gradual growth.
 More information on our new building can be found HERE.